How Quality Engineering Helps Airlines Stay SuccessfulCigniti Technologies

 The following 8 reasons state why there is an increasing necessity for strategic implementation of integrated Software Quality Engineering in the airlines industry.

-- The airlines are planning on making mobile apps the go-to technology for self-service or customer service.
+- The airlines are planning to make mobile apps the go-to technology for self-service or customer service.
 Booking and shopping are set to be transformed with “smart” retail outlets, thereby opening several lifestyle possibilities.

 - Customers are looking for innovation to make their travel as trouble-free as possible.
 Not just mobile phones, but airlines are also looking to send basic booking and boarding updates, as well as weather and currency information, via smart-watches.
 Once again, this is aimed to save time and enhance the customer experience of flying with an airline.